aganita/SimonSays/README.md

 ```shell
 $ npm run build-android
 ```
-To get to the developer menu on the ios emulator, just press Control-M inside the emulator screen.
+To get to the developer menu on the ios emulator, just press Control-D inside the emulator screen.
 Then, turn on hot reload.

 To get to the developer menu on the android emulator, just press Control-M inside the emulator screen.
 Then, turn on hot reload.